hhovsepy/kiali.io/content/en/docs/Features/validations.md

 The set of labels from Workload Group spec metadata will be associated with each workload instance during the bootstrap process.

-A validation Warning message means that, the labels set in this Workload Group spec metadata also are used in other Workload Group in this namespace.
+A validation Warning message means that the labels set in this Workload Group spec metadata are also used in other Workload Group within this namespace.

 #### Resolution